4C for Children

-Dedicated to creating space for community members to find resources crucial for survival while pursuing opportunities to build lifelong stability.
+Dedicated to helping community members find resources crucial for survival while pursuing opportunities to build lifelong stability.
 Food, clothing, and financial resources are available to residents in our service area.

 Our goal is to strengthen the capacity of teens’ existing community to support their development, connect teens with new communities and individuals, and provide a sustainable way to collaborate so that the role of coaches can be minimized without jeopardizing the support of the teens.

 Wesley Community Services delivers essential services that promote the independence of seniors so they may remain in the comfort of their own homes.

 The Women’s Fund of the Greater Cincinnati Foundation

 The Women’s Fund of The Greater Cincinnati Foundation leads our community in ensuring the economic self-sufficiency of women in our region and igniting a shared desire to improve it.
 The Women’s Fund believes and research shows that when you empower women the entire community thrives.